rnag/dataclass-wizard/README.rst

     MyClass(my_str='20', is_active_tuple=(True, False, True), list_of_int=[1, 2, 3])

 .. note::
   The example above demonstrates automatic type coercion, key casing transforms, and support for nested dataclass structures.
+  ``DataclassWizard`` also auto-applies ``@dataclass`` to subclasses.
-See the documentation for round-trip serialization and advanced usage.
+  See the docs for more examples and advanced usage.

 .. contents:: Contents
    :depth: 1